prowler-cloud/prowler/docs/developer-guide/introduction.md

 Moreover, you would need to install [`TruffleHog`](https://github.com/trufflesecurity/trufflehog) on the latest version to check for secrets in the code.
 You can install it using the official installation guide [here](https://github.com/trufflesecurity/trufflehog?tab=readme-ov-file#floppy_disk-installation).

 ???+ note
-    If you have any trouble when committing to the Prowler version, add the `--no-verify` flag to the commit command.
+    If you have any trouble when committing to the Prowler repository, add the `--no-verify` flag to the `git commit` command.

 ## Pull Request Checklist